rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 	myPrinter.disconnect();

 ## Using Files Stored On The Printer
 Some printers have the ability to store command-file templates or other files useful for performaing print operations.
-To retrieve a list of files that exist on the printer by using the [retrieveFileNames](../api/printingzebra#mretrieveFileNames) method.
+To retrieve a list of files that exist on the printer, use the [retrieveFileNames](../api/printingzebra#mretrieveFileNames) method:

 Sample JavaScript code:
 	:::javascript